mmmmaja/starfishDetection/reports/README.md

 s247157 set up dvc, added project commands, wrote the train dockerfile, ran the hyperparameter sweep, ran models in the cloud and on an HPC with distributed data loading and training, set up a cloud build trigger, created the GitHub Pages documentation, and contributed to unit and load testing, continuous integration, and API deployment.

-s243077 wrote the original data loading and model code, created the front- and back-end APIs, and contributed to the data drift API.
+s243077 wrote the original data loading and model code, created the front- and back-end APIs, and made the data drift API.

 s250797 worked on the training script structure, Hydra config files, and Wandb logging.